debjitl45/day4/README.md

 Q39.
-How to enable HTTP/2 support in Spring Boot?
+How to enable HTTP/2 support in Spring Boot?<br>
 We can enable HTTP/2 support by using server.http2.enabled configuration property.
 Please refer to the application server documentation as HTTP/2 is not supported by all web servers.

 Q40.
-What is the use of starter POM in our Spring Boot application?
+What is the use of starter POM in our Spring Boot application?<br>
 Spring Boot starter parent is a convenient and easy way for dependency management.
 With each release, Spring Boot provides a curated list of it supports.
 While working on the Spring Boot application, you may not need to provide the version number for the dependencies as these are automatically taken care by Spring Boot.
 Spring Boot manage these curated list of dependencies through the starter pom.

 Q41.
-How to access a value defined in the application.properties file in Spring Boot?
+How to access a value defined in the application.properties file in Spring Boot?<br>
 Use the @Value annotation to access the properties defined in the application. properties file.

 @Value("${custom.value}")